Ted Striphas: The Late Age of Print

 The Late Age of Print is Striphas's best-known and best-selling work, published by Columbia University Press.
 The book discusses technological innovations in printing and publishing, such as Google's book scanning and Amazon's Kindle.
 In addition, The Late Age of Print discusses the inevitability of the Borders bankruptcy and subsequent closure.
 The book has received generally positive reviews from The Guardian and other sources.

 Striphas's blog continues discussion of the critical and technological issues raised in The Late Age of Print.
 The blog has received praise from Canadian Broadcasting Corporation and other sources.

+Algorithmic Culture Before the Internet

+Published in 2023 with Columbia University Press, Algorithmic Culture Before the Internet traces shifting definitions of culture to mark historic engagement with algorithms before the development of the technological tool.
+Striphas attributes acting in a play The G.I.G.O.
+Effect in fifth grade as an early foundation for the book, in which an artificial intelligence insists "Human beings, you are the original computer!"

 Awards

 He received the 2010 Book of the Year Award from the National Communication Association's Critical Cultural Studies Division for The Late Age of Print.

+Algorithmic Culture Before the Internet was an honorable mention for the 2024 Ángel David Nieves Book Award from the Digital Humanities Caucus of the American Studies Association.